liolok/liolok.com/containerize-steam-with-systemd-nspawn/index.md

   - For NVIDIA: `--bind=/dev/nvidia0` and so on
 - Access: `--property=DeviceAllow='char-drm rw'`

+> Note for NVIDIA card user:
+> 1. ~~Stop using it and save your time~~
+> 2. Mount `/dev/nvidia*`
+> 3. Make sure user space driver version is exactly the same with kernel module in host.

 ### Joysticks

 - Device files: `--bind-ro=/dev/input/js0` and so on